spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/marketplace/ui-components-library/datasources/datasource-trigger/datasource-trigger-change.md

     link: docs/scos/dev/front-end-development/page.version/marketplace/ui-components-library/datasources/datasource-inline.html
 ---

-This document explains the Datasource Trigger Change service in the Components Library.
+This document explains the Datasource Trigger Change service in the components library.

 ## Overview

 Datasource Trigger Change is an Angular service that extracts the value from an event trigger element and checks whether it meets a certain criteria.
 If the value is valid, it emits an object containing the value.

-Check out an example usage of the Datasource Trigger Change.

 Service configuration: